flosfor/pvbs/readme.txt

-- MATLAB-based general-purpose GUI for browsing and analyzing electrophysiology (patch clamp) and calcium imaging data acquired with Prairie View (Bruker)
+- MATLAB-based general-purpose GUI for browsing and analyzing electrophysiology (patch clamp) and calcium imaging data

+- Intended for interpreting data acquired with Prairie View (Bruker)

 - Please mention this code in your methods section.

 - Supported experiment types:
 1) Any data in .CSV format (does not have to be from PV)